pauldb09/pauldb09/README.md

 - I'm a **passionate** selflearning web developer
 - You can reach me easyly on [my discord server](https://discord.gg/Wkbpa4y8JW)
 - Yay, i live in Paris 🥖 , France
-- 🔧 Skills: NodeJs, PHP, Javascript, HTML, vuejs, java, express js
+- Things I know: NodeJs, PHP, Javascript, HTML, vuejs, java, express js, design, marketing

 ## Do you need anything???
 - You can join [this server](https://discord.gg/Wkbpa4y8JW) if you need help with one of my projects